-We are officially 6 full weeks into the New Year!
+We are officially halfway through the year!
 It’s insane how fast the time flies.
 It’s also insane how many people have long forgotten about the goals they set for the year.

 The steadfast determination with which we set out to conquer the world on January 1st is usually long gone by the middle of February.

 Something like 80% of people give up on their New Year’s resolutions within 6-8 weeks after setting them.
 This is why New Year’s resolutions don’t work.

 Why people give up on their goals

 There are a number of reasons why people are no longer working toward their goals come this time of year.
 Let’s talk about the 5 most common reasons I see in my coaching practice.

 I set goals I didn’t really care about